AHobbitTalksData/SQL/Basic projects/BigCountries/README.md

 *2) It has a population of at least twenty-five million (i.e., 25000000).*
 *Write an SQL query to report the name, population, and area of the big countries.
 Return the result table in any order.*

 My solution can be found in the code above.
-In it, you can find that I created a database, the table, added information to the columns and filtered in order to only show the information that follows the requirements.
+You will find that I created a database, the table, added information to the columns and filtered in order to only show the information that follows the requirements.

 (This challenge was taken from leetcode.com)